Paolo Macchiarini: Yesim Cetir

 Turkish national Yesim Cetir underwent a routine surgery in 2011 to treat excessive sweating in her hands, but due to an error her trachea was severely injured and her left lung was damaged.
 She came to Macchiarini at the KI for treatment, and in 2012 he first removed her left lung and replaced her trachea with a pipe, then replaced the pipe with a fully synthetic seeded trachea.
 The next year the implant collapsed and Macchiarini replaced it with a second one.
 Cetir had many complications from this procedure, remained in constant need of having her airway cleared, and suffered kidney failure.
 In 2016 she underwent multiple organ transplants in the U.S., and her trachea was replaced with one from a cadaver.
 Cetir died in March 2017.

 Hannah Warren

 In April 2013, Macchiarini implanted a fully synthetic seeded trachea in two-year-old Hannah Warren, who had been born without one.
 The operation was performed at OSF Saint Francis Medical Center in Peoria, Illinois, United States.
 The operation also involved her esophagus, which did not heal properly and required a second operation in June; she died 6 July 2013, from complications of the second surgery.

 Sadiq Kanaan

 In August 2013 Sadiq Kanaan received a fully synthetic seeded tracheal implant from Macchiarini at Kuban State Medical University.
 He died later the same year.

 Dmitri Onogda

 In June 2014, Macchiarini implanted a fully synthetic seeded trachea in Dmitri Onogda at the Kuban State Medical University.
-The implant failed and was replaced, and as of 2017 Onogda was still alive.
+The implant failed and was removed, and as of 2017 Onogda was still alive with a tracheostomy, having retained part of his natural trachea.